 Notes on the Sources

-The sources for the excerpts on this website are Shakespeare's Plays, Sonnets and Poems from Folger Digital Texts edited by Barbara Mowat, Paul Werstine, Michael Poston, and Rebecca Niles.
+The sources for most of the passages on this website are from Shakespeare's Plays, Sonnets and Poems found at Folger Digital Texts or in print, edited by Barbara Mowat, Paul Werstine, Michael Poston, and Rebecca Niles.
 I have taken the liberty to reprint below the Textual Introduction from Folger Digital Texts website.
 The references in the third paragraph to brackets do not apply to the excerpts in this website.
 Visit Folger Digital Texts for the full power and richness of their resources.
 You can also download the Folger editions or purchase them in print or e-reader versions.
 When excerpting passages from this website, please comply with the Folger Shakespeare Library's rules for attributions and non-commercial use.

 By Barbara Mowat and Paul Werstine

 “Until now, with the release of the Folger Digital Texts, readers in search of a free online text of Shakespeare's plays and poems had to be content primarily with using the Moby„ Text, which reproduces a late-nineteenth century version of the plays and poems.
 What is the difference?
 Many ordinary readers assume that there is a single text for these works: what Shakespeare wrote.
 But Shakespeare's plays were not published the way modern novels or plays are published today: as a single, authoritative text.
 In some cases, the plays have come down to us in multiple published versions, represented by various Quartos (Qq) and by the great collection put together by his colleagues in 1623, called the First Folio (F).
 There are, for example, three very different versions of Hamlet, two of King Lear, Henry V, Romeo and Juliet, and others.
 Editors choose which version to use as their base text, and then amend that text with words, lines or speech prefixes from the other versions that, in their judgment, make for a better or more accurate text.